rvtovar/Heart_Disease/README.md

 ![Average Old Peak](AverageOldPeakHeartDisease.png)

 > To understand this graph we first must understand what Oldpeak is.
 Oldpeak is the depression of the ST Segment on an EKG.
-This shows us that indiviudals with heart disease have on average a olpeak of around 1.2.
-While those wtihout oldpeak have an oldpeak around 0.4.
-This tells us that oldpeak is can be explored as prominent feature in predicting heart disease in some indivudals.
+This shows us that individuals with heart disease have on average a oldpeak of around 1.2.
+While those without oldpeak have an oldpeak around 0.4.
+This tells us that oldpeak is can be explored as prominent feature in predicting heart disease in some individuals

 #### Average Oldpeak for ST Slope

 ![Average Oldpeak for St Slope](AvgOldpeakForSTSlope.png)

-> This plot futher explores oldpeak; which is the depression of the ST Segment on an EKG.
-This time we evaluated the the average Oldpeak based on the type of ST Segment the indidvual has.
+> This plot further explores oldpeak; which is the depression of the ST Segment on an EKG.
+This time we evaluated the the average Oldpeak based on the type of ST Segment the individual has.
 A lower Oldpeak is seen for those without heart disease

 ### Model